JakobBergG/Dataproject_GBM/README.md

 Total: 389

 Recurrences for all images are classified by a single doctor.
 The tumor is segmented by various doctors in their respective hospital.

+## Creating the CTV ring
+Creating the CTV ring needs the following resources:
+* Clinical delineation of gross tumor volume.
+* MR from planning phase of radiotherapy
+* Segmentation of brain (Retrieved through pipeline)

+The CTV is the GTV with some margin, here: 2 cm.

+\textbf{Process of creating the ring:}
+\begin{enumerate}
+    \item The largest lesion (i.e. tumor) is kept.
+The image can contain small parts of tumor, which will mess with the extraction of meaningful radiomic features, thus all lesser tumor are removed.
+    \item The area of the GTV is dilated (enlarged) by 2x2x1 cm.
+(Can be interpreted as dragging a sphere around the circumfrence of the GTV)
+    \item Keep the intersection of the dilated GTV and the brain mask; this ensures that the dilated GTV does not cross the anatomical boundary (i.e. the skull).
+Now we have CTV seen in image B.
+    \item The non-dilated GTV is removed from the CTV, resulting in a ring (hollow sphere) around the GTV.
+Final CTV ring can be seen in image C.
+\end{enumerate}

+\textbf{INSERT PICTURE OF CTV RING HERE}